 Learn more about Hay on Wye

-If you would like to speak to someone who has visited this property please ask for: Carolyn, Joanna, Lucy & Jessica
+If you would like to speak to someone who has visited this property please ask for: Carolyn, Joanna, Ann, Edwina or Lucy

 Hay on Wye is renowned for its annual literary festival, but there's more to Hay than that.
 It is a pretty and bustling town at the foot of the majestic Black Mountains with the river Wye running through.
 The town is crammed with boutiques and book shops, with excellent restaurants and cafes.
 There's an independent cinema, a castle and a thriving arts scene.
 If you're looking for adventure, a stay in or around Hay will scratch that itch.
 Canoeing, cycling and hiking are just on the door step.
 Read more about Hay-on-Wye